TDMR87/IntegrationTestsInDotnet/README.md

 }
 ```

-## The end
+## Final words
 You can easily take this project for a spin locally.
-It is completely self-contained.
 The only thing required on your machine is Docker, so that IntegrationTestFixture is able to create the database container.
 That's it.

 The test project includes many more tests, many of them modifying the database, in order to showcase that you can run them all in parallel without problems even though a shared database is used.